Truck Accident Lawyer

 Why Do I Need a Lawyer?

 If you have been the victim of a serious collision, you should consult with an experienced Pennsylvania truck crash lawyer to learn about your rights.
-If you suffered trucking crash-related injuries as a result of the negligence of a driver, you may be able to sue the driver, the trucking company and, in some cases, governmental agencies responsible for road conditions.
-Only an experienced trucking accident lawyer should file a lawsuit against all the responsible parties raising proper claims.
+If you suffered trucking crash-related injuries as a result of the negligence of a driver, you may be able to sue the driver, the trucking company and, in some cases, a manufacturer of the vehicle as well as any company that negligently maintained them.
+Only an experienced trucking accident lawyer will be able to ascertain all the responsible parties.
 If governmental agencies are liable for creating dangerous road conditions, strict deadlines may apply.
 A competent Pennsylvania truck crash lawyer will make sure you file a lawsuit as soon as possible so that your case is not time barred.
-The statue of limitations in Pennsylvania is two years since the date of the injury.
-The Lassen Law Firm urges you to consult an experienced Pennsylvania personal injury attorney without delay.
+The statute of limitations in Pennsylvania is two years from the date of the injury.
+The Lassen Law Firm urges you to consult an experienced Pennsylvania truck accident attorney without delay.
 At the Lassen Law Firm, we have been successful in bringing our clients, truck crash victims, the results they were seeking.
-Thus, in a trucking crash case this year, we were able to reach a settlement of $396,450 for the injuries sustained by a car driver who was hit by a truck.
+Thus, in a trucking crash case this year, we were able to reach a settlement of $3,7500.00 for the injuries sustained by a car driver who was hit by a truck.

 Personal Injury Lawyer Pennsylvania

-The Lassen Law Firm only deducts a 29% contingency fee, not the standard 45% like other firms.
-We serve ALL of Pennsylvania.
+The Lassen Law Firm only deducts a low 29% contingency fee, not the standard 40-45% like other firms.
+We deduct a 25% fee for cases involving death.
+We serve ALL of Pennsylvania and the nation.
 We can sign you up over the phone and start working on your case today.